playgen/SUGAR-SocialGamification/doc/development/docker.md

 # Quick Start

-To run the SUGAR docker services without having to build the SUGAR image, run the docker/docker-compose_image_deploy script.
+To run the SUGAR docker services without having to build the SUGAR image:
+Run the docker/docker-compose_image_deploy script.

 This will use the latest docker image of SUGAR from the [Automated Builds](#automated-builds) and create and link the database container.